QuietEvolver/mr_robogers_neighborhood/README.md

 inputValueNumber0(inputValue);
 Expected Output: "Beep?"

+Define beepBoop()

 Test: "It should return an array of numbers from 0 to the user's inputted number"
 Code: beepBoop(5);
 Expected Output: [0, 1, 2, 3, 4, 5]

-Test: "It should..." // this is the start of 2nd test for beepBoop()
+Test: "It should return 'Beep!' for a 1 input of the users array."
+Code:
+beepBoop(1);
+Expected Output: "Beep?"

 ```